Skip to content

 Committing Your Changes

-After your changes, commit and push them to your GitHub repository.
+After making your changes, commit and push them to your GitHub repository.

 sh